 Fort Recovery is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Fort Recovery is somewhat higher than in the average US city of 21.84%: 26.28% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Fort Recovery who are college-educated is somewhat higher than the average US community of 21.84%: 26.28% of adults in Fort Recovery have at least a bachelor's degree.

 The per capita income in Fort Recovery in 2022 was $30,407, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $121,628 for a family of four.
 However, Fort Recovery contains both very wealthy and poor people as well.